graciegould/super-vite-express-app/README.md

 ## What This Boilerplate Offers

 - **Same Origin API Routing Setup**: API routes are auto-loaded from the `api/routes/` folder based on folder names -> file names -> exported paths.
+See the dogs payload at route /api/data/dogs.
-- **Enhanced Development Tools**: Utilizes Vite's fast bundling, hot module replacement, and SCSS to CSS compilation for a smooth and efficient development experience.
+- **Enhanced Development Tools**: Utilizes Vite's hot module replacement, SCSS to CSS compilation for a smooth and efficient development experience.
 Automatic server reloads keep your workflow fast and responsive.
-- **Custom Workflows**: Preconfigured scripts for development, production, and deployment allow you to tailor the workflow to suit your project's specific needs.
+- **Custom Workflows**: Preconfigured scripts for runnning dev, prod, build, and watching SCSS changes.
-- **Seamless Deployment**: The boilerplate includes a production-ready build process, with Express serving the optimized frontend from the `dist` folder.
+- **Quick Deployment**: Includes a production-ready build process, with Express serving the optimized frontend from the `dist` folder.
+Procfile included to run the deploy script for Heroku.
 - **Extensibility**: Both the frontend and backend components are easily extendable for a wide range of projects.

 ***This boilerplate is designed to be flexible, allowing you to experiment with different architectural choices as your project evolves.***